huaminghuangtw/Evergreen-Notes/Permanent-Notes/luck.md

 # How To Increase Your Luck Surface Area?

+Luck = randomness × readiness

-* Expose yourself to more randomness.
+1. Expose yourself to more randomness.
-* Be prepared to act on those opportunities when they present themselves.
+2. Be prepared to act on those opportunities when they present themselves.

 [^1]: James H. Austin classifies four types of chances (the word Austin uses for luck) in his book _Chase, Chance, and Creativity: The Lucky Art of Novelty_.